 When a not-for-profit organization establishes a fund at the Foundation with its own funds and specifies itself or its affiliate as the beneficiary of the fund, the Foundation accounts for the transfer of such assets as a liability.
 In addition, the related amounts received or distributed, investment income or loss, and expenses are excluded from the consolidated statement of activities.
-Agency funds held for others totaled \$4,017,632 and \$3,816,070 at December 31, 2016 and 2015, respectively, for funds set up by unaffiliated non-profit organizations for their own benefit with the Foundation holding the assets.
+Agency funds held for others totaled \$3,767,817 and \$4,017,632 December 31, 2017 and 2016, respectively, for funds set up by unaffiliated non-profit organizations for their own benefit with the Foundation holding the assets.